 Where to send your kids to school – private or public?
 As a substitute teacher in both worlds let me suggest private school reigns supreme.
-Not that private school is perfect.
-More so because it offers more human advancement than the wretched state of public, secular education.
+Not that private school, in particular Catholic education, is perfect.
+More so because Catholic education offers more human advancement than the wretched state of public, secular education.
 The bleakness in secular teaching is at first subtle to notice.
 However, as one digs below the surface, the flaws of secularism are on full display.

 At a typical secular university, there exists a separation between science and religion in which the sciences are geared to truth-seeking in an objective manner whereas religion studies are bracketed to the wing of obscure social studies.
 You can see this by just looking at the words that describe the various disciplines.
 For example, under Brain Science, Ohio State University employs words such as “research,” “study of cognitive processes,” and “acquisition of knowledge.”
 These words display that there is a single, authoritative, firm truth associated within this study.
 Additionally, when one pursues this discipline one will experience intellectual achievement and advance the human experience.
 Now, this is all true, and indeed, noble.
 However, instead of pointing to religion to have the person continue the intellectual and moral advancement, the university stops at the sciences and treats religion as a drain on the human truth-seeking experience.